-Controlling the ClockSlave Conclusion

-This model doesn't calculate (and thus not use) a rate ratio between the ClockMaster and the ClockSlave oscillator for the control of the ClockSlave time.

-It just calculates the estimated offset between the estimated ClockMaster time and the ClockSlave time and tries to minimize this offset to zero.

-Rate ratio calculation

-Rate ratio calculation Possible ways
+This control model doesn't calculate (and thus not use) a rate ratio between the ClockMaster and the ClockSlave oscillator for the control of the ClockSlave time.
+It just calculates the offset between the estimated ClockMaster time and the ClockSlave time and tries to minimize this offset to zero.
+A threshold for the offset is defined to decide whether a ClockSlave is in the "in sync" or "out of sync" range.
+Rate ratio calculation Rate ratio calculation Possible ways

 The rate ratio between the ClockMaster and the ClockSlave can be calculated in multiple ways.
+Example 1:

-Example 1: Neighbor rate ratio as specified in 802.1AS Example 2:
+Neighbor rate ratio as specified in 802.1AS Example 2:

-Using the sync message receive timestamp similar to the concept explained at slide 4.
+Using the sync message receive timestamp similar to the concept explained at slide 5.
 With each sync message, both, the receive timestamp and the estimated ClockMaster time are stored.
 A sliding window of at least 200ms is used to calculate the time interval for the stored estimated ClockMaster times and associated the LocalClock times.
 The ratio between these intervals is used as rate ratio.
 Example 3:

 "Using the ClockSlave time while synchronized" Use of synchronized ClockSlave time (implicit applied rate ratio) as hardware optimization in conjunction with residence times << 1ms for the implementation of one step.
 Rate ratio calculation Filtering The calculated rate ratio values are filtered in multiple ways: - 1.
 Is the rate ratio value in an allowed range (e.g. values above 250ppm are assumed erroneous if +/-50ppm oscillators are used) - 2.
 A median filter median out of the last seven values is applied Rate ratio calculation Conclusion ClockSlave control This model doesn't calculate (and thus not use) a rate ratio between the ClockMaster and the ClockSlave oscillator for the control of the ClockSlave time.
 It just calculates the estimated offset between the estimated ClockMaster time and the ClockSlave time and tries to minimize this offset to zero.
-Rate calculation (for pdelay and residence time compensation) It does calculate the rate ratio concurrently for pdelay and residence time compensation based on the stored timestamps / time intervals. -> This model works if no pdelay messages are used due to exact measured pdelay value in case of aerospace or in-car too.
-Conclusion The offset between ClockMaster and a ClockSlave and the rate ratio between them can be calculated and controlled in multiple ways.
+Rate calculation (for pdelay and residence time compensation) Rate ratio calculation based on the definition on slide 12.

+It does calculate the rate ratio concurrently for pdelay and residence time compensation based on the stored timestamps / time intervals. -> This model works if no pdelay messages are used due to exact measured pdelay value in case of aerospace or in-car too.
+Constraints The offset between ClockMaster and a ClockSlave and the rate ratio between them can be calculated and controlled in multiple ways.
 Not all of them may fit for industrial automation!